fnando/attr_keyring/README.md

 $ dd if=/dev/urandom bs=32 count=1 2>/dev/null | openssl base64
 ```

+#### About the encrypted message

+Initialization vectors (IV) should be unpredictable and unique; ideally, they will be cryptographically random.
+They do not have to be secret: IVs are typically just added to ciphertext messages unencrypted.
+It may sound contradictory that something has to be unpredictable and unique, but does not have to be secret; it is important to remember that an attacker must not be able to predict ahead of time what a given IV will be.

+With that in mind, attr_keyring uses `unencrypted iv + encrypted message` as the value of `encrypted_<column>`.
+If you're planning to migrate from other encryption mechanisms or read encrypted values from the database without using attr_keyring, make sure you account for this.
+The IV length can be retrieved by `OpenSSL::Cipher#iv_len`, e.g. `OpenSSL::Cipher.new("AES-128-CBC").iv_len`.

 ### Keyring

 Keys are managed through a keyring--a short JSON document describing your encryption keys.
 The keyring must be a JSON object mapping numeric ids of the keys to the key values.
 A keyring must have at least one key.
 For example: